 - Never allow a passenger on your mower.
 It’s tempting to let your child sit on your lap when you mow, especially when there isn’t any additional adult supervision and you need to mow your lawn.

 The best thing to do is delay cutting your grass until you have someone to supervise your child.

 - Always operate during daylight

-- Never leave your zero turn mower unattended.
-Disengage blades, set the parking break, turn off the engine and remove the key.
+- Never leave your zero-turn mower unattended.
+Disengage the blades, set the parking brake, turn off the engine and remove the key.

 Safety Options Every Mower Must Have Installed

 Before you purchase your next mower, make sure it has these important safety options installed on your zero-turn mower.

 - Operators Presence Control System also known as the seat safety switch.
 This system shuts off the blades when the operator isn’t in the seat.